Archetypum/theSuffocater/README.md

 - https://www.fsf.org
 - https://www.gnu.org

-'scripts/openvpn-install.sh' and 'wireguard-install.sh' using MIT Licenses.
+_scripts/openvpn-install.sh_ and _wireguard-install.sh_ by angristan are using MIT Licenses.

 More information in: